Study plan - Bachelor's programme in Energy Technology

 - can find, evaluate and utilise technical knowledge in a critical way within their field, and present this in such a way that it sheds light on an issue; both in writing and orally.

-- can contribute to new thinking, innovation, quality management and entrepreneurship in the development and realisation of sustainable and socially beneficial products, systems and / or solutions.
+- can contribute to new thinking, innovation, and entrepreneurship in the development and realisation of sustainable and socially beneficial products, systems and/or solutions from a systems thinking perspective.

 - has insight into the environmental, health, social and economic consequences of products and solutions within their field; can put these in an ethical perspective and also a life cycle perspective.